After days of outrage over the shooting of a Black teen, officials charge the gunman

 When asked whether he believes the shooting was racially motivated, Thompson said nothing of that nature is clear in the probable cause documents.
 He said Yarl and Lester didn't appear to have any interaction before the shooting.

 This all comes after public outrage over officials' perceived delay in identifying and pressing charges against the person responsible for the teen's shooting.
-Though Lester was taken into custody shortly after the incident, he was released the next day.
-In the shooting's aftermath, officials remained largely tight-lipped on the case.
+Though Lester was taken into custody shortly after the shooting, he was released the next day.
+In the aftermath, officials remained largely tight-lipped on the case.

 In a statement Monday, civil rights attorneys Ben Crump and Lee Merritt said President Biden spoke with the teen and his family, whom they're representing.
 It was moments after this call that their clients were informed that prosecutors were pursuing charges against Lester, "the man who is responsible for the deplorable shooting of this innocent boy," the attorneys said.